(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Tiredness

-• Discomfort in liver area of the abdomen
+• Discomfort in the liver area, on the right side of the abdomen

 In rare cases, children develop NASH, with symptoms such as vomiting and tenderness in their abdomen.